 - The Chalukya king built this temple to record his history of 300 victories in wars.

-- Eka Shila Nadi is placed opposite to the Shiva Lingam at the entrance.
+- Eka Shila Nadi is opposite the Shiva Lingam at the entrance.

 - One can see the sculpture design of both Turpu chalukyas’ and kakatiyas.
 Here the Goddess knownas Bala Trupura sundari.

-Timings of rituals at Samarlakota Kumara Bhimeswara Swamy Temple
+Here are the timings of Samarlakota Kumara Bhimeswara Swamy Temple:

-- During Karthika and Margashira months that are November/December, Abhishekams are carried out every day.
+- During Karthika and Margashira months that are November/December, Abhishekams take place every day.

-- During the months of February/March, Kalyana Mahotsam Magha Bahula Ekadashi day is celebrated reverently.
+- During the months of February/March, there are celebrations of Kalyana Mahotsam Magha Bahula Ekadashi day.

-- Dusherha is also celebrated in the months of October.
+- Dusherha celebrations also take place in the months of October.

-- Till Maha Shivarathri, a lot of grand celebrations in the temple can be seen especially the car festival.
-These festivals are a grand spectre for visitors.
+- Till Maha Shivarathri, a lot of grand celebrations take place in the temple, especially the car festival.

-- By road: Samarlakota is 15 Kms from Kakinada, 49 kms from Rajahmundry, and 125 kms from Visakhapatnam, so frequent trains are easily there for transportation.
-Busses are available connecting this place through the National Highway.
+- Road: Samarlakota is 15 Kms from Kakinada, 49 kms from Rajahmundry, and 125 kms from Visakhapatnam, so frequent trains are easily there for transportation.

-- By rail: it is on the Vijayawada-Howrah broad gauge railway line of South – Central Railway, a lot of trains stop here.
+- Rail: it is on the Vijayawada-Howrah broad gauge railway line of South – Central Railway.

-- By air : Vishakapatnam is the nearest international airport and Rajahmundry nearest domestic airport.
+- Air : Vishakapatnam is the nearest international airport and Rajahmundry nearest domestic airport.

-- Theatre Royal Hotel on 81, Seddon Street has themes rooms with antique furnishings that please all those who stay here.
+One can stay at the Theatre Royal Hotel on 81, Seddon Street.
+It even has themes rooms with antique furnishings that please all those who stay here.

 - Bhavanarayana swamy temple is a great place to visit that is believed to belong to Mauryas and the presiding immortal deity is Bhavanarayanaswamy.

 - Sri Golingeswara Swamy temple was built by the Eastern Chalukyas in the 9th-10th centuries.
 The temples are a fine example of the architectural grandeur that was prevalent in the Dravidian style.
-A stone sculpture of Ganesha in the village shows true mastery of Chalukyan craftsmanship.
+Also, a stone sculpture of Ganesha in the village shows true mastery of Chalukyan craftsmanship.

-- Ayyappa Swamy Temple is also called Andhra Sabarimala.
-In 1989, Swamy Ayyappa Panchaloha idol was installed in Dwarapudi temple in Mandapeta mandal of East Godavari district, by Shri Jayendra Saraswathi Swamigal, and also the largest Harihara statue.
-The holy eighteen steps and cluster of shrines are the attraction for this Ayyappa temple.
+- Ayyappa Swamy Temple is also famous as Andhra Sabarimala.
+In 1989, Shri Jayendra Saraswathi Swamigal installed the Swamy Ayyappa Panchaloha idol in Dwarapudi temple in Mandapeta mandal of East Godavari distric.
+Moreover, the holy eighteen steps and cluster of shrines are the attraction for this Ayyappa temple.